SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

 ## Architecture

 Miyagi's architecture uses AI for hyper-personalized user interactions, transforming applications with Semantic Kernel skills and advanced prompt engineering.
 It features scalable microservices and an event-driven backbone, evolving with new AI models.
-The frontend offers personalized experiences similar to Microsoft Copilots.
+The frontend offers personalized experiences similar to Microsoft Copilot.

-It integrates Azure Functions, AKS/ACA, and Apache Kafka for seamless communication, with data managed by Cosmos DB, Azure DB for PostgreSQL, Azure Redis Cache, and Azure Storage.
+It integrates Azure Functions, AKS, and Apache Kafka for seamless communication, with data managed by Cosmos DB, Azure DB for PostgreSQL, Azure Redis Cache, and Azure Storage.
 GitHub Actions streamlines development and deployment.
 Miyagi exemplifies advanced AI and Azure services for future-ready, intelligent applications.

 ## Architecture Diagram